 On 8 March he issued an order to the fleet detailing the 'Kon' general plan which was to be implemented in the event of an attempted invasion of the Caroline islands group or Mariana islands group.
 In February Koga transferred the main body of the Combined Fleet from Truk to Palau as a result of the threat posed to the former by US air attack, but at the end of March the activities of the US carriers forced him once again to abandon his fleet base.

-On the last day of the month Koga and his staff left in two Kawanishi H8K ‘Emily’ flying boats for Davao in the Philippine islands group, where he intended to establish is new headquarters.
-Koga’s flying boat disappeared without trace, and the flying boat carrying his staff flew into a storm and crashed into the sea.
+On the last day of the month Koga and his staff left in two Kawanishi H8K 'Emily' four-engined flying boats for Davao in the Philippine islands group, where he intended to establish is new headquarters.
+Koga’s flying boat disappeared without trace, however, after the flying boat carrying his staff flew into a storm and crashed into the sea.

 While the Japanese were trying to re-establish their defences, the US forces were preparing to destroy them.
 The strategy for the Pacific during 1944 had been clearly outlined by the US Joint Chiefs-of-Staff in a directive of 12 March.
 So far as New Guinea was concerned, MacArthur’s South-West Pacific Area forces were to advance from eastern New Guinea to Hollandia in a single bound bypassing the Japanese bases at Wewak and Hansa Bay.
 From Hollandia MacArthur was to move to the north-west along the coast seizing such bases as he believed necessary, and then, using the Halmahera islands group as a stepping stone, cross to the Philippines.
 Nimitz’s Central Pacific Area forces were to furnish support for the Hollandia landings and then thrust forward in two directions: to the north-west in the direction of Japan through the Mariana islands group, and to the west toward the Philippine islands group through the Palau islands group.